S0liman7/Smart-train-travel-reservation-system/ARCHITECTURE.md

 Mitigation strategies for each risk

 It's a common addition to architecture docs that helps stakeholders understand what trade-offs were made and what needs future attention.
 Many teams also call it "Risks & Mitigations".

+### 13. Glossary
+This section would cover:

+Definitions of technical terms and acronyms used throughout the document Domain-specific vocabulary
+Abbreviations and their full forms

+It's especially useful when the document is shared across different teams (developers, managers, clients) who may not be familiar with all the terminology used in the architecture sections.